-Patient will present as → a 78-year-old man presented to his primary physician with a 3-month history of weight loss, fever, fatigue, night sweats, and cough.
+Patient will present as → a 78-year-old man with a 3-month history of weight loss, fever, fatigue, night sweats, and cough.
 He is a former smoker.
 A recent HIV test was negative.
 A CT scan of the chest reveals a 3 cm lesion in the upper lobe of the left lung and calcification around the left lung hilus.
 A sputum smear was positive for acid-fast organisms.

 Organism: Mycobacterium tuberculosis: transmitted by respiratory droplets

-- Isolate hospitalized patients who may have TB (cough for 3 weeks, night sweats, hemoptysis, etc) and send three sputum specimens for acid-fast bacilli staing (AFB smears) and Mycobacterium tuberculosis cultures.
+- Isolate hospitalized patients who may have TB (cough for 3 weeks, night sweats, hemoptysis, etc.) and send three sputum specimens for acid-fast bacilli staining (AFB smears) and Mycobacterium tuberculosis cultures

-Xray: cavitary lesions, infiltrates, ghon complexes in apex of lungs
+Xray: upper cavitary lesions, infiltrates, ghon complexes in the apex of lungs

 - Ghon complex (calcified lymph + lesions)